MarioGibney/bitcoin-security-research/Rebuttals.md

 Considerations:

 1. Depending on blockspace demand elasticity, it is not guaranteed that a blocksize reduction would result in greater total fees - the opposite may be true.
 Imagine a scenario where there is an average 10 sat/byte demand while the blocksize is 1 MB, or 0.1BTC/block in total.
 With high enough demand elasticity, a reduction to a blocksize of 0.5 MB may result in average demand of only 18 sat/byte.
 This would result in a reduction in total fees to 0.09BTC/block.
-(If anyone has ideas on how to estimate demand elasticity for a good with historically ~zero supply elasticity, please message me!)
+(If anyone has ideas on how to estimate demand elasticity for a good with historically ~zero supply variance, please message me!)

 2. A blocksize reduction requires a soft fork.
 Forking the bitcoin protocol is a risk factor, requires major coordination across the entire industry, and will become more difficult and costly as the bitcoin economy grows.